darkfireXXI/board_game/README.md

 A novel board game that addresses issues prominent in many games, but particularly classical games, such as chess and go.

 ## Origin Story
 Something about [chess](https://en.wikipedia.org/wiki/Chess) never felt quite right to me.
 It's perhaps the most popular board game to ever exist.
 It's tauted as intellectual sparring and revered for all the possibilities and complex gameplay.
 However, it greatly rewards memorization and studying.
-It's impossible to get far without learning the openning theory and new players are "punished" with opening traps.
+It's impossible to get far without learning the opening theory and new players are "punished" with early game traps.
 Particularly in the modern computer era it's all the more accessible to study various computer lines out 40 moves and curbstomp online players simply because one has memorized all the variations of a specific move sequence.

-Chess (and [go](https://en.wikipedia.org/wiki/Go_(game)) and other games - although I'll be primarily targeting the first two) has these pitfalls for two major reasons:
+Chess (and [go](https://en.wikipedia.org/wiki/Go_(game)) and other games - although I'll be primarily targeting the first two) have these pitfalls for two major reasons:

 1. The initial gameplay conditions/setup are always the same
 2. Despite numerous gameplay possibilities, most options are bad (ie. non-condusive to winning)